Eternum101/linked-lists/README.md

 # linked-lists
-An Example of a Creating a Linked List Data Structure and its Functions
+An Example of Creating a Linked List Data Structure and its Functions